This page has been automatically translated. Please refer to the page in French if needed.

 Information and Prevention Visit (VIP) required

-- to raise awareness of the preventive measures to be implemented,
+- Awareness of preventive measures

 An occupational health record is open.

-Under certain conditions, a newly recruited employee may be dispensed from the Vip.
+Please note : under certain conditions, a newly recruited employee may be dispensed from the Vip.

-- a fine of €1,500,
+- a fine €1,500,

-- a 4-month prison sentence and a fine of €3,750 in case of recidivism.
+- a 4-month prison sentence and a fine of €3,750 in case of recurrence.